Iran's final report blames air defence operator error for Ukraine plane crash | Law-Order

 Ukraine and an independent United Nations investigator have previously raised questions about whether the downing of the airliner was intentional rather than accidental.
 The U.N. last month also said the Iranian government's explanations contained inconsistencies.

 Separately Ukrainian prosecutors have launched their own investigation into possible wilful killing in connection with the crash.
+Canada said it will soon disclose the results of its own investigations.
 The Tehran government has allocated $150,000 for damages to be paid to families of the crash victims and said several people have been put on trial over the disaster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)